Kamo28-cd/WebBuilder/README.md

 Architecture: MVC, Rest API

 # Licence
-All files, folders and subfolders in this repository excluding the images, popular libaries and frameworks are original work built, developed and designed, by the author, and developerKamo28-cd CopyRight you are allowed to view and read only.
+All files, folders and subfolders in this repository excluding the images, templates, popular libaries and frameworks are original work built, developed and designed, by the author, and developerKamo28-cd CopyRight you are allowed to view and read only.
 Commercial use not permitted reposession not permitted